alloy-rs/alloy/crates/transport/README.md

-## alloy-transports
+# alloy-transports

 <!-- TODO: More links and real doctests -->

-Transport implementations for Alloy providers
+Transport implementations for Alloy providers.

 This crate handles RPC connection and request management.
 It builds an `RpcClient` on top of the [tower `Service`] abstraction, and provides